saluki_common/hash.rs

 113///

-114/// At a minimum, the hasher implementation will not change within major versions of Saluki, including v0 and v1.
+114/// At a minimum, the hasher implementation won't change within major versions of Saluki, including v0 and v1.

 115///

-117/// cryptographic hash algorithm, the way it is used effectively makes it a non-cryptographic hash algorithm given how
+117/// cryptographic hash algorithm, the way it's used effectively makes it a non-cryptographic hash algorithm given how

 118/// much the output is truncated.